WenniDev/override/level06/walkthrough.md

 ## the hack

-the code was copied/pasted into another program and printf added in order to print the computed value to whom serial will be compared.
+the code was copied/pasted into another program on our local computer and printf added in order to print the computed value to whom serial will be compared.
 Entering a login (rototo) print the expected serial (6232795).
 We just have to enter those values in the real level07 program.